-Based on the 2009 survey work at this location, staff has concluded that there is a portion of an existing residence, pool, deck, and appurtenant facilities encroaching below the mean low tide line onto State owned sovereign land.
-These improvements are not associated with traditional public trust uses.
-The Commission has issued leases on a limited basis for portions of existing residential structures that encroach onto sovereign lands where such encroachments do not significantly interfere with the public trust needs and values.
+Based on the 2009 survey work at this location, staff has concluded that there is a deck, berth, and appurtenant facilities encroaching below the mean low tide line onto State-owned sovereign land.
+The subject berth is for the docking and mooring of boats.
+Recreational boating is water-dependent and has long been considered consistent with the common law public trust doctrine.
+The California Legislature has identified private recreational boating facilities as an authorized use of public trust lands (Public Resources Code section 6503.5).
+However, the remainder of the structures are a deck and appurtenant facilities.
+These uses are not associated with traditional public trust uses.
+The Commission has issued leases on a limited basis for portions of existing decks and appurtenant facility structures that encroach onto sovereign lands where such encroachments do not significantly interfere with the public trust needs and values.

 There is no public access from the upland to the water at the subject location.
 The privately owned uplands have been developed into private residences.
 The Sandy Beach community predates the Subdivision Map Act (Government Code section 66410 et seq.) and other laws intended to protect and promote public access.
 Accordingly, the houses are close together and do not provide any meaningful public access.
 As previously stated, there is a relatively low amount of recreational boating traffic.
-Although the subject facilities are a private use of public property, the limited water-related recreational value of this area and the relatively small portion of the existing private use encroaching onto State owned lands indicate a renewed lease for the subject facilities would not substantially interfere with the public's trust needs and values at this time and for a limited term.
+Although the subject facilities are a private use of public property, the limited water-related recreational value of this area and the relatively small portion of the existing private use encroaching onto State-owned lands indicate a renewed lease for the subject facilities would not substantially interfere with the public's trust needs and values at this time and for a limited term.
 Based upon the particular facts at this location, staff recommends the Commission find that the proposed lease would not result in a substantial interference with the public's Public Trust needs and values at this time and in this location.
-In addition, the proposed lease will provide for rent, insurance and indemnity, all in favor of protecting the
+In addition, the proposed lease will provide for rent, insurance and indemnity, all in favor of protecting the State's interests.

-State's interests.
 Conversely, the resources, costs, time and uncertainty associated with seeking removal of these relatively small encroachments are significant.
 For these reasons, staff recommends finding that issuing a lease is in the best interests of the State at this time.